TAR2003/Electionguard-Python-API/README.md

 ## API Endpoints

 The API exposes endpoints for:
-- Guardian setup and key ceremonies
+- **Guardian Setup (New!)**: Individual guardian setup with local key generation
+  - `/setup_guardian` - Guardian sends only public key, server generates election structures
+  - `/setup_guardians` - Traditional full guardian setup (for backward compatibility)
-- Ballot encryption and submission
+- **Ballot Encryption**: Individual ballot encryption and submission
-- Tallying and decryption (including compensated shares)
+- **Tallying and Decryption**: Including compensated shares for missing guardians
-- Data retrieval and simulation
+- **Data Retrieval**: Election results and verification data

+### New Guardian Setup Process

+The **setup guardian** step has been updated with enhanced security:

+1. **Guardian generates locally**: Private key, public key, and polynomial
+2. **Guardian sends to server**: Only the public key via `/setup_guardian` API
+3. **Server generates**: Election structures, commitments, and proofs using the public key
+4. **Guardian retains**: Private key and polynomial remain local and secret

+This ensures that sensitive cryptographic material never leaves the guardian's control.

-See `APIformat.txt` for detailed request/response formats and example payloads.
+See `APIformat.txt` and `setup_guardian_api_format.txt` for detailed request/response formats.

 ---